delosrogers/platformer/README.md

 # Platformer

-A vertical scoring platformer written in Elm
+A vertical scroling platformer written in Elm

 ---